 These days, the brand delivers a huge range of designs, including all-mountain, big-mountain, freeride, cross-country, backcountry, and entry-level resort skis.
 Still pushing innovation, the long-time bestselling 7 Series collection featured a honeycomb ski tip design that reduced ski weight by 15%.
 It has since been discontinued (to the disappointment of many).

 The team set their eyes on instead creating a beefier freeride collection, which recently debuted.
-The lineup includes the Sender Ti — a legitimately aggressive ski we applaud — and a more well-rounded Holyshred, which topped our list as one of our favorite skis in 2021.
-The model is made for versatile conditions while using certified sustainable and recycled materials.
+The Rossignol lineup includes the Sender Ti ($900) — a legitimately aggressive ski we applaud — and a more well-rounded Rallybird 92 ($650), which topped our list as one of our favorite skis for intermediate skiers.
+The model is made for versatile conditions while using chatter-dampening materials.

 - Year founded: 1907